ethansmith2000/AdaMuon/README.md

-# Muon optimizer
+# AdaMuon optimizer

-This repo contains an implementation of the `Muon` optimizer described in [this thread](https://x.com/kellerjordan0/status/1842300916864844014) and [this writeup](https://kellerjordan.github.io/posts/muon/).
+Forked from the implementation of the `Muon` optimizer described in [this thread](https://x.com/kellerjordan0/status/1842300916864844014) and [this writeup](https://kellerjordan.github.io/posts/muon/).

+Muon + Novograd style second moment normalization

 ## Installation